 When plain-clothes officers appear quickly out of unmarked cars in the community, “jump out,” surround someone, demand that they lower their waistband and submit to a search, it decreases safety and increases the chances the encounter could escalate.
 Investigations show that these units and the tactics they use do not lead to more prosecutions of violent crime, but do target only Black residents.
 While the Metropolitan Police Department has said for a decade that they have closed “jump-out” units and banned the practice, class action lawsuits have shown that these units continued to exist under different names.
-New York City, Memphis, Tennessee and other cities have disbanded these units and limited their search tactics.
+Memphis, Tennessee, Louisville, Kentucky and other cities have disbanded these units and limited their search tactics.
 DC should end the practice of jump-outs.

 Most police stops occur when an officer is in uniform and a marked police car.
 DC has deployed officers in specialized enforcement units who are on the street in plain clothes without visible names and badge numbers and who travel in unmarked cars.
 These units that have existed for decades, and are conversationally known as “jump-out squads” in DC because they quickly “jump-out” at a person or group, surround them, question them, demand that they show their waistbands in search of a gun or contraband, and then pat them down.
 The practice has been so widely used in Black neighborhoods that people sometimes raise their shirts to show their waistband before the officers even leave their cars to avoid a jump-out.